 If you want a great relationship therapist, experience and training make all the difference.
-The therapists at Park Avenue Relationship Consultants are all seasoned professionals with over 20 years experience working with individuals, couples, and families.
-They all have had advanced postgraduate training and certification, giving them a vital academic background as counselors and psychotherapists.
-At PARC, you will never be assigned to a junior therapist or to a supervisee.
+The therapists at Park Avenue Relationship Consultants (PARC) are all seasoned clinicians with over 20 years of experience working with individuals, couples, and families.
+Each PARC therapist has advanced postgraduate training and certification, providing them with a vital academic background as counselors and psychotherapists.
+At PARC, you will never be assigned to a junior therapist or supervisee.
 On the contrary, the PARC Group is composed of some of the best and most experienced relationship therapists in New York City.
-Read more information about each of our therapists and counselors below.
+Read more about each of our therapists and counselors below.

 Helping New Yorkers with their relationships since 2005.

 The Founding Therapists and Directors of Park Avenue Relationship Consultants

 Barbara Feld is an Associate Clinical Professor and Head of Residency Training and Supervision in Couple and Family Therapy at Mt.
 Sinai Medical Center.
 A Board Certified Diplomate, Barbara has maintained a full-time private practice for over 30 years where she has been helping individuals, couples, groups, and families better their relationships.
 She is a graduate of the Object Relations Theory and Therapy Program at the Washington …